-Prerequisite: Application and audition are required.
+Prerequisite: Application and audition

 Students perform with and meet the curricular requirements of the WE/Marching.
 In addition, students will prepare an e-portfolio consisting of individual performances of solo literature from difficulty levels V-VI (on a scale of VI) and written assignments including research, analysis, and reflection of performances.
-The number of required nonschool hour performances and practices during a school year may not exceed 40.
+The number of required non-school hour performances and practices during a school year may not exceed 40.

-6460, 6461 649M, 650M Percussion Ensemble Grades 9, 10, 11, 12
+6460, 6461 649M, 650M Percussion Ensemble

 Students perform various percussion ensemble and/or band music.
 The ensemble may perform in concerts, local and state performance assessments, athletic events, and parades.
 Both individual and ensemble skill development are emphasized.

 After-school activities and rehearsals are integral to the course, and grades may reflect such participation.
 The number of required non-school hour performances and practices during a school year may not exceed 25.
-Audition or director selection is required.

-6284, 6285 634M, 633M Jazz Ensemble Grades 9, 10, 11, 12
+6284, 6285 634M, 633M Jazz Ensemble

 Students perform a variety of traditional and popular jazz, investigating jazz theory, improvisation, performance techniques, styles, and literature, both individually and in the ensemble.
 Students may perform in concerts and performance assessments.
 After-school activities and practices are integral to the course, and grades may reflect such participation.
 The number of required non-school hour performances and practices during a school year may not exceed 25.
-Audition or director selection is required.